golang/proposal/design/13432-mobile-audio.md

     SampleRate int64
 }

-// Clip is an io.ReadSeeker that represents linear PCM formatted audio.
+// Clip represents linear PCM formatted audio.
-// Clip can seek and read from a section and allow users to
+// Clip can seek and read a small number of frames to allow users to
 // consume a small section of the underlying audio data.
 //
-// FrameInfo returns the basic frame-level information about the clip audio.
+// Frames return audio frames up to a number that can fit into the buf by
+// seeking to offset. n is the total number of returned frames. err is
+// io.EOF if there are no frames left to read.
 //
+// FrameInfo returns the basic frame information about the clip audio.
+//
 // Size returns the total number of bytes of the underlying audio data.
 // TODO(jbd): Support cases where size is unknown? type Clip interface {
-    io.ReadSeeker
-    FrameInfo() FrameInfo
+    Frames(buf []byte, offset int64) (n int, err error) FrameInfo() FrameInfo
     Size() int64
 }